 On Tuesday afternoon, I connected with an aging-out woman wearing big hair and a purple sweater.

-She thanks me for everything.
+She thanked me for everything.

-“Are you a Believer?” she says.
+“Are you a Believer?” she said.

 I will never forget this woman’s Light shining bright.

 “Will your ego die before your body?”
 I ask.

 I remember 20-years-ago when I left my body, floated through my bedroom door, rounded the bar’s corner instead of going through it, and observed a darkness on the kitchen’s wall.